Polanco’s home run lifts Pirates to sweep of Brewers

 FRUSTRATED BREWERS

 The Brewers have had an inconsistent season.
-After winning three in a row from the NL Central-leading Cubs in Chicago last weekend, Milwaukee has lost five of their last six games to leave their record at 11-15.
+After winning three in a row from the NL Central-leading Cubs in Chicago last weekend, Milwaukee has lost five of its last six games to leave its record at 11-15.

 GM David Stearns admitted before the game that nerves are getting frayed as the Brewers try to make three consecutive postseason appearances for the first time in franchise history.